jbeveland27/MilleniumFalcon/README.md

 ## Startup

 The original build used a Raspberry Pi 3 Model B. The main workings are found in [falcon.js](./falcon.js) and this is set to run as a service on startup via [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).
+The service file `MilleniumFalcon.service` should be in `/etc/systemd/system`.

 The following commands can be used to control that service:

 * `sudo systemctl start milleniumFalcon.service`
 * `sudo systemctl stop milleniumFalcon.service`